mohdqasimnaqvi/mohdqasimnaqvi/README.md

 - ## 👋 Hi, I’m @mohdqasimnaqvi
 - ## 👀 I’m interested in CSS/Javascript/Angular/Vue/PHP/Laravel/Eloquent
-- ## 🌱 I’m currently learning ...
-Laravel
-- ## 💞️ I’m looking to collaborate on ...
-Laravel
 - ## 📫 You can reach me on github/teams

 <!---